WHAT IS POWER ALL ABOUT?

 Food calories burned = 1.05 x KJ work

-Remember, the Newton uses its power measurement capability to determine the KJ work of the ride; therefore, the Newton also provides a very accurate measurement of the calories burned
+Remember, PowerPod and Newton use its power measurement capability to determine the KJ work of the ride; therefore, they also provide a very accurate measurement of the calories burned

 There are three simple and important dimensions to cycling fitness: